AhmadAkramDev/AhmadAkramDev/README.md

 ## 🚀 Projects

-### **Chat Circle Application**
+1. **Chat Circle Application**
-A cross-platform real-time messaging app inspired by Slack, built with Flutter.
-Integrates WebSockets and APIs for smooth communication and collaboration.
+   - A cross-platform messaging app supporting macOS, iOS, and Android.
+   - Real-time communication using WebSockets and API integrations.

-### **Mozo Live Social Media**
+2. **Mozo Live Social Media**
-A feature-rich social media platform enabling users to share videos, images, and stories.
-Includes real-time chat and custom playlists.
+   - A social media app offering functionalities similar to Facebook and Instagram.
+   - Real-time chat, video/audio sharing, and custom playlists.

-### **Living Plus Fitness App**
+3. **Living Plus Fitness App**
-A fitness tracker with calorie counting, step tracking, and detailed progress reporting.
-State management is handled via GetX.
+   - Fitness tracker with progress monitoring, calorie counting, and step tracking.

-### **Nexcab Ride-Hailing App**
+4. **Nexcab Ride-Hailing App**
-A user-friendly app inspired by InDrive, featuring Google Maps integration, real-time ride tracking, and API-based registration.
+   - Ride-hailing app inspired by InDrive with real-time ride tracking via Google Maps.

-### **SpeakUp**
+5. **SpeakUp**
-A real-time voice-to-text transcription app providing easy note-taking and accessibility features.
+   - Voice-to-text transcription app for real-time audio conversion.

-### **Multi-Camera Video Recorder**
+6. **Multi-Camera Video Recorder**
-An app enabling simultaneous front and rear camera recording, with video concatenation for seamless playback.
+   - An app enabling simultaneous recording from front and rear cameras.

-For my full project portfolio, visit my [GitHub](https://github.com/AhmadAkram52).
+7. **Blog Application**
+   - Developed using the Bloc architecture and Supabase as the backend for real-time updates.

+8. **Grocery Store App UI**
+   - Designed a clean and intuitive UI for a grocery store app.

+9. **A-Store E-Commerce App UI**
+   - Built an appealing and responsive UI for an e-commerce application.

+10. **Recipe Finder App**
+    - Allows users to search, save, and view recipes.

+11. **COVID Tracker App**
+    - Fetches global and country-specific COVID-19 statistics using REST APIs.

+12. **Lottery App**
+    - A simple lottery app showcasing random number generation and result logic.

+13. **BMI Calculator App**
+    - Helps users calculate and monitor their BMI.

+14. **TODO App**
+    - A task management app with CRUD operations integrated via REST APIs.

+15. **Vipin – Personalized Pinning App**
+    - Users can mark and share custom pins on Google Maps with descriptions.

+16. **Chatting App**
+    - Real-time messaging app built with Firebase.

 ---